History of Excellence in Education since 1945

 ACS' first home on Tatoiou Ave., Kifissia

 The first yearbook of the new school, The Evzone, published in 1952, highlights the accomplishments of a graduating class of six seniors who had graduated from a school that now occupied a rented villa in Kifissia.
 (This house, complete with towers and turrets, served as the school's home until 1961.)
-The same yearbook also documents the activities of Junior School students in a facility in Kalamaki, which would serve as the home of the Junior School until its operations were transferred to a building on the American base later in the decadefollowingan airplane accident.
+The same yearbook also documents the activities of Junior School students in a facility in Kalamaki for the children of the American military, which would serve as the home of the Junior School until its operations were transferred to a building on the American base later in the decade following an airplane accident.

 The 1962 Evzone contains the following paragraph: This year's graduating class is the first to hold commencement exercises at the new American Academy located in the suburb of Halandri, approximately seven miles from the center of Athens.
-They were among 380 students who proudly took possession of the new building last September .
+They were among 380 students who proudly took possession of the new building last September.
 Two-storied, containing twelve modern classrooms, two science laboratories, a library and a study hall, the building replaced an ancient villa in Kifissia on Tatoi Road which overflowed into four very unscholarly army huts.
-In the rear of our new school is a spacious playground area...By late spring of 1962, it appears that a new junior school will be erected on our present grounds, plus a gymnasium and an auditorium.
+In the rear of our new school is a spacious playground area...By late spring of 1962, it appears that a new junior school will be erected on our present grounds, plus a gymnasium/auditorium.

 A photograph of the campus in this same yearbook shows the new school building surrounded by open fields dotted with a few farmhouses.
 In fact, until the early 1980's, ACS students would follow the rituals of the school day to the accompaniment of the sound of bells clanging from the necks of the flocks of sheep and goats pastured in the neighboring fields.

-1968, yet another branch of ACS was established on the island of Rhodes, for the approximately thirty children of Voice of America personnel stationed there.
+In 1968, yet another branch of ACS Athens was established on the island of Rhodes, for the approximately thirty children of Voice of America personnel stationed there.
 This branch of the school operated until 1981.
 In 1963, The Greek government officially licensed the school to provide education to the children of Americans in official capacities.
-During that year, the school also began to admit students from the wider American and international expatriate communities in Greece, and ACS began to take on an international flavor within the framework of an American school.
-(In the early eighties, this license was amended, and ACS was officially recognized by the Greek Ministry of Education as an educational institution for the international community in Greece.)
-The
+During that year, the school also began to admit students from the wider American and international expatriate communities in Greece, and ACS Athens began to take on an international flavor within the framework of an American school.
+The school grew to accommodate approximately 2,700 students in grades K-12.

 "50 Years of Excellence in Education"

-In 1994, representatives of various constituencies in the community -- teachers, administrators, parents, board members, students -- developed ACS 2000, a strategic plan to guide the schoolßs development as it moves into its second half century of existence.
+In 1994, representatives of various constituencies in the community - faculty, administrators, parents, board members and students - developed ACS 2000, a strategic plan to guide the school's development as it moves into its second half century of existence.
 Faculty members embarked on an ambitious five-year curriculum development project to create a truly integrated curriculum which will prepare our students to face the challenges awaiting them as world citizens in the next century.

-In 2000, as a result of this work, the ACS faculty proposed and the Board of Education approved implementation of the International Bacalaureate Primary and Middle Years Programs in grades JK-10.
-Thus, our immediate future finds us working to become authorized as a full IB school.
-And though none of us in the ACS community -- and this includes all who have been involved in the nurturing of a vision that was born with the founding of that first small school in 1946 -- can predict the changes the next fifty years will bring, we have reason to be optimistic that the solid foundation of tradition and innovation which has marked our development during these past fifty years will serve us well as we build our future.
+In 2000, as a result of this work, the ACS faculty proposed and the Board of Education approved implementation of the International Baccalaureate Primary and Middle Years Programs in grades JK-10.
+These programs were enacted over a (five year period) at ACS Athens.
+And though none of us in the ACS community - and this includes all who have been involved in the nurturing of a vision that was born with the founding of that first small school in 1946 - can predict the changes the next fifty years will bring, we have reason to be optimistic that the solid foundation of tradition and innovation which has marked our development during these past fifty years will serve us well as we build our future.

-Since the development of ACS 2000, ACS Athens has embarked on a steady program of curricular innovations, which has prepared students to enter the top universities in the UK, North America and around the world.
-For the past five years, the ACS Senior class college acceptance rate has hovered between 90-100%.
-Nearly all of our students have found themselves in their first or second choice schools.
-This is the consequence of strong, academic preparation, extensive counseling services and the opportunity to participate in a wide range of cultural, social, athletic and service activities.
-Another milestone in ACS’ history occurred in 2004, when ACS Athens was authorized by the Greek Ministry of Education to offer classes and examinations leading to awarding the Greek Apolytirio.
+Since the development of ACS 2000, ACS Athens has embarked on a program of steady curricular innovations that has prepared students to enter the top universities in the UK, North America and around the world.
+For the past five years, the ACS Athens Senior class college acceptance rate has hovered between 90-100%.
+Most ACS Athens students find themselves in their first or second choice school.
+This prime selection process is the result of strong, academic preparation, extensive counseling services and the opportunity to participate in a wide range of cultural, social, athletic and service activities.
+Another milestone in ACS Athens’ history occurred in 2004, when ACS Athens was authorized by the Greek Ministry of Education to offer classes and examinations leading to awarding the Greek high school diploma -the Apolytirio.